The Game (Queen album)

 The Game is the eighth studio album by the British rock band Queen.
 It was released on 30 June 1980 by EMI Records in the UK and by Elektra Records in the US.
 The Game features a different sound from its predecessor, Jazz (1978).
 The Game was the first Queen album to use a synthesizer (an Oberheim OB-X).

 A critical and commercial success, The Game became the only Queen album to reach No. 1 in the US, and also became their best-selling studio album in the US, with four million copies sold to date, tying with the sales for News of the World.
 Notable songs on the album include the bass-driven "Another One Bites the Dust" and the rock and roll "Crazy Little Thing Called Love", both of which reached No. 1 in the US.
-Reissued in May 2003 on DVD-Audio with Dolby 5.1 surround sound and DTS 5.1.
+It was reissued in May 2003 on DVD-Audio with Dolby 5.1 surround sound and DTS 5.1.
 The 5.1 mix of "Coming Soon" features an alternate backing track, as the final master tapes could not be found when mixing the album to 5.1.